goabout/docker-nginx-sslterm-gen/README.md

 * **proxies / proxy**: Optional downstream proxies that use the PROXY protocol.
                        The latter value overrides the former.
-(This enables the `proxy_protocol` option on all servers, which means you cannot use plain HTTP(S) anymore.)
+(This enables the `proxy_protocol` option on all servers, which means you cannot connect using plain HTTP(S) anymore.)

+* **sslterm_container**: The name of the container that is running Nginx with the generated configuration.
+This container will be sent a HUP signal when the configuration changes.

 Containers that want to use SSL set the `VIRTUAL_HOST` environment variable to the domain (or comma-separated list of domains).

-Currently, only one SSL certificate can be used for all servers.
+Currently, only one SSL certificate can be used.
 Using per-domain certificates (possible using [Let's Encrypt](https://letsencrypt.org/)) are on the roadmap.